SouravD-Me/LLMs-on-Bengali-FoS-Identification/README.md

 ## 📞 Contact

-For questions, collaboration opportunities, or access to source codes, please contact the authors:
+**Note**: Please contact us for the complete codebase of the project.
+We will be happy to share the same.

 - **[Sourav Das](https://www.linkedin.com/in/sourav-das/)**
 - **[Kripabandhu Ghosh](https://www.linkedin.com/in/kripabandhu-ghosh/)**

-> **Note**: Source code access requires direct contact with authors.
-We are happy to share the implementation upon request.

 ---